ustaxcourt/ef-cms/wikiwiki/Consolidated-Cases.md

 * Cases are consolidated to save time and money in court proceedings
 * Consolidated cases are scheduled together for court trials
-* Petitioner or practitioner needs to submit a document to the court in order to be considered for consolidating cases.
+* Petitioner or practitioner needs to submit a document to the court in order to be considered for consolidating cases
 * A judge needs to approve and submit an order before cases can become consolidated
 * A Docket Clerk can consolidate cases
 * Cases can only be consolidated if: